sblauth/cashocs/docs/source/demos/optimal_control/doc_stokes.rst

 pressure is only determined up to a constant, and hence we have to specify another condition to ensure uniqueness.
 For this demo we choose another Dirichlet condition, specifying the value of the pressure at a single point in the domain.
-Alternatively, we could have also required that, e.g., the integral of the velocity u over :math:`Omega` vanishes (the implementation would then only be slightly longer, but not as intuitive).
+Alternatively, we could have also required that, e.g., the integral of the velocity :math:`u` over :math:`\Omega` vanishes (the implementation would then only be slightly longer, but not as intuitive).
+An example of how to treat such an additional constraint in FEniCS and CASHOCS can be found in :ref:`demo_inverse_tomography`.

 Implementation
 --------------